Linuxfabrik/lfops/CONTRIBUTING.md

     ├── config.yml -- valid for all scenarios, can be overwritten in each scenario's molecule.yml (content and structure are the same)
     ├── default -- we are not using the "default" scenario, but molecule needs this to run at all. could be used to share config (e.g. prepare.yml) across *all* scenarios
     │   └── molecule.yml
+    ├── example -- fully commented reference scenario (install + remove sub-scenarios); copy it when adding a new test, like the example role
+    │   ├── install
+    │   │   └── ...
+    │   └── remove
+    │       └── ...
     ├── inventory -- shared inventory across all scenarios and therefore available in all scenarios. contains a basic set of VMs/containers that are commonly used
     │   ├── hosts.yml -- required, even if empty, that Ansible can detect this inventory │   └── host_vars